 | One-vendor web + IT contract | ITG | Broad service coverage |

-| Local SME on a WordPress budget | DSTeck | Affordable WP + SEO bundles |
+| Local SME on a WordPress scope | DSTeck | Affordable WP + SEO bundles |

-| SME or founder who wants a fast, conversion-focused Next.js site across Amman, Riyadh, Jeddah, or the GCC | Ijjad | Modern stack, 2–6 week delivery, from 10K SAR |
+| SME, founder, or enterprise/government team that wants a conversion-focused Next.js build - from a 2-week SME site to a multi-ministry platform - across Amman, Riyadh, Jeddah, or the GCC | Ijjad | Modern stack, 2-6 wk SME delivery, scales to enterprise.
+Scope finalized after discovery. |

 Also worth a read before you commit: our framework for choosing an agency using the 3S model, and the full evaluation checklist for web and SEO agencies in Jordan and Saudi Arabia.